Otonomo raises $25M to help automakers make money from connected cars

 “It costs a lot of money for the OEs; putting the modem in the car is like $100, then you have to pay AT&T about $5 per month to get the data out, then it’s about $1 to store the data,” Volkow said.
 “So we started talking to the car companies and they’re telling us ‘Connectivity, it’s a thing – show us the money.’
 That’s what we do: We want to move from the age of data mobilization, to the age of data monetization.”

 Otonomo’s platform is a cloud solution, with nothing additional required in the car, that connects on one side to the databases of the car manufacturers, and on the other to different services and applications that want this data.
-This group of customers including insurance companies, smart cities, workshops, dealerships, developers, and even hedge funds – “everybody wants car data,” as Volkow puts its.
+This group of customers including insurance companies, smart cities, workshops, dealerships, developers, and even hedge funds – “everybody wants car data,” as Volkow puts it.

 Basically, the startup is helping car companies build new business from the data, and that’s become a very lucrative proposition.
 It helps that selling data is around 100 percent margin, Volkow notes, while selling actual cars is a single digit margin game.